KishoreKammela/JobBoardly/docs/reference/04-folder-structure-deep-dive.md

 ### `src/contexts` - React Context Providers

-These files provide global or section-specific state management.
+This directory is organized by feature or domain, providing global and section-specific state management.

-- `AuthContext.tsx`: The most critical context.
-It manages user authentication state, fetches the user's profile from Firestore upon login, and provides functions for login, logout, registration, and profile updates.
+- `Auth/`: Manages core Firebase authentication state.
+  - `AuthContext.tsx`: Provides the `firebaseUser` object, `loading` state, and functions like `loginUser`, `registerUser`, `logout`.
+- `UserProfile/`: Manages the detailed profile of the logged-in user.
+  - `UserProfileContext.tsx`: Depends on `AuthContext`.
+Fetches and provides the `user` object from Firestore and the `updateUserProfile` function.
+- `Company/`: Manages the company data for logged-in employers.
+  - `CompanyContext.tsx`: Depends on `UserProfileContext`.
+Fetches and provides the `company` object from Firestore and the `updateCompanyProfile` function.
+- `Notification/`: Manages user notifications.
+  - `NotificationContext.tsx`: Depends on `AuthContext`.
+Fetches and provides user `notifications` and related actions.
-- `JobSeekerActionsContext.tsx`: Encapsulates actions specific to job seekers (applying, saving jobs).
+- `JobSeekerActions/`: Encapsulates actions specific to job seekers.
+  - `JobSeekerActionsContext.tsx`: Provides functions for applying to jobs, saving/unsaving jobs, managing saved searches, etc.
-- `EmployerActionsContext.tsx`: Encapsulates actions specific to employers (managing applicants, saving searches).
+- `EmployerActions/`: Encapsulates actions specific to employers.
+  - `EmployerActionsContext.tsx`: Provides functions for managing applicants, saving candidate searches, etc.

 ### `src/hooks` - Custom React Hooks